Columbine Valley Hail Damage Roof Repair

 Understanding Hail Damage

-Hailstorms can lead to several types of roof damage, including:
+Hailstorms can result in several types of roof damage, including:

 How Hail Can Damage Your Columbine Valley Roof

-- Flat Roofs: Roofing membranes can tear, which may cause moisture issues over time.
+- Flat Roofs: Roofing membranes can split, which may allow water intrusion over time.

 Signs of Hail Damage To Your Roof